safedep/vet/docs/filtering.md

 | `licenses`  | Holds a list of liceses in SPDX license code format         |

+Refer to [filter input spec](../api/filter_input_spec.proto) for detailed structure of input messages.

 ## Expressions

 Expressions are [CEL](https://github.com/google/cel-spec) statements.
 While CEL internals are not required, an [introductory](https://github.com/google/cel-spec/blob/master/doc/intro.md) knowledge of CEL will help formulating queries.
+Expressions are logical statements that evaluate to `true` or `false`.

 ### Example Queries